SKuczynski17/Group-1-Final-Project/README.md

 # Group-1-Final-Project
 ## SuperBowl Champion Predictions

+### Group 1 Memebers

+Our group is made up of individuals with different backgrounds, experiences, and expertise.
+We value and appreciate each member's unique contribution and strive to create a supportive environment where everyone can thrive.

+#### Team Members
+- Sam Kuczynski (TL)
+- Vytas Stuopis
+- Samuel Aboma
+- Felipe Serrano

 ### Why we choose this topic?

 Predicting the Super Bowl champions using machine learning.